arthurhammer/arthurhammer.de/_posts/2018-12-07-homescreens.md

 ## Home Screen Shortcut

-By the way, I created an iOS [Shortcut](https://support.apple.com/guide/shortcuts/welcome/ios) which makes collecting the home screens quick and painless.
-[The shortcut](https://www.icloud.com/shortcuts/abeffb099a0f41f79fefd7564601c132) takes the home screen image as input, adds it to a specific photo album and then archives it to [Day One](https://dayoneapp.com/) along with some additional metadata (iOS version, device type).
+I probably wouldn't have stuck with collecting home screens this long if it weren't for this [shortcut](https://www.icloud.com/shortcuts/abeffb099a0f41f79fefd7564601c132) I created.
+It makes the entire process quick and easy.
+The shortcut takes the home screen image as input, adds it to a specific photo album and then archives it to [Day One](https://dayoneapp.com/) along with some additional metadata (iOS version, device type).